ouhft/diakonia-open/docs/_source/TransplantEPR/Transplant_Pathway.md

 * MedCon - Cardiologist information
 * PACs - images

 We need to be able to record when a patient has their waiting list status either activated or suspended.
 It is important for this information to be accurate.

 NOTE: It has been suggested that it would be useful to generate a letter automatically for the patient and clinician.
 This letter would provide details about the status update as well as indicate the next follow up.

 Other information that may be generated while the patient is on the waiting list includes:

-- letters
+- Letters:
- - from other centres are not scanned
+  - from other centres are not currently scanned
- - cardiology letters on a different system to proton letters
+  - Cardiology letters on a different system to Proton letters
- - internal and external letters not centrally accessible
+  - nternal and external letters not centrally accessible
-- Telephone converstions
+- Telephone conversations
 - Emails

-Keeping up with exernally sourced information such as letters, emails etc can be problematic (it might be helpful to have some form of notificaions alongside scanning)
+Keeping up with externally sourced information such as letters, emails etc can be problematic (it might be helpful to have some form of notifications alongside scanning).

-Regular, monthly reports are sent to other centres to keep them informed about the status of their patients.
+Monthly reports are sent to other centres to keep them informed about the status of their patients.
 Mainly:

-- Where in the work up process they are
+- Where in the work-up process they are
-- What if anything is causing delays
+- What, if anything, is causing delays
 - Who is active/suspended/transplanted

 This is currently managed in an Excel spreadsheet.

 This is a very time consuming process which typically involves a lot of cutting and pasting.
 The manual nature of this process increases the possibility of minor errors being introduced.

-SUG: Would it be possible to allow external read only access to reduce work?
+**SUG:** Would it be possible to allow external read only access to reduce work?

-QUE: What would the granularity of access be for external users.
-They should only have access to their own patietns.
+**QUE:** What would the granularity of access be for external users.
+They should only have access to their own patients.

-The information is currently stored on the Renal (R:) drive.
+The information is currently stored on the 'Renal (R:) drive'.
 There is no linking between the different portions of the information.

-SUG: This would be better organised using a central information store which mandated consistent (standardised) coding of information.
+**SUG:** This would be better organised using a central information store which mandated consistent (standardised) coding of information.

 Word documents contain the threads of communication.

 - Emails are cut and pasted into the word document
- - This forms timeline with a sequence of events recorded by virtue of the orger in the document
+- This forms a timeline with a sequence of events recorded by virtue of their order in the document
- - This allows conversations and reqests to be tracked
+- This allows conversations and requests to be tracked
 - On call coordinator has access to the information especially that associated with health

-Patient notes qare occasionally unavailable or missing.
+Patient notes are occasionally unavailable or missing.

 The patient notes at listing consists of 2 sets:

- - Buff - General hospial notes that could be anywhere depending on which department was the last to have contact with teh patient
+ - Buff - General hospital notes that could be anywhere depending on which department was the last to have contact with the patient
  - Blue - activated at transplant but need to reflect changes that are made to the buff notes.

-NOTE: This issue is closely related to dta reliability and accuracy.
-Ultimately it could impct upon patient safety.
+NOTE: This issue is closely related to data reliability and accuracy.
+Ultimately it could impact upon patient safety.

 While on the waiting list the patient may be seen by the nephrologist.

-Letters may be gererated and sent to expernal referring clinicians - these need to be part of the medical record.
+Letters may be generated and sent to external referring clinicians - these need to be part of the medical record.

 All correspondence by coordinators, such as email, need to be captured.

-NOTE: Currently all correspondence by coordinators by email or telephone is recorded in a word document.
-If this information is included within the ePR or other system appropriate access control needs to be considered.
+**NOTE:** Currently all correspondence by coordinators by email or telephone is recorded in a word document.
+If this information is included within the EPR or other system, appropriate access control needs to be considered.

- SUG: There is possibly a need for access control to be included on any system or subsystem that records correspondence betwen coordinators and others in relation to patients.
+**SUG:** There is possibly a need for access control to be included on any system or subsystem that records correspondence between coordinators and others in relation to patients.

 Patients can be suspended at any time.
-This may be because of holiday, illness, change in circumstances.
+This may be because of holiday, illness, change in circumstances, etc.

- SUG: Ther should be a mechanism that allows a patient to be suspended and a cause given.
-There should be a mechanism for reactivating patietns.
-A reactivation plan should be recorded.
-Perioadic reminders shoudl be snet to approprate team members to check if suspension is till approprate.
-The reminder mechanisme must be configureable with respect to the frequency of reminders being sent.
+**SUG:** There *should* be a mechanism that allows a patient to be suspended and a cause given.
+There *should* be a mechanism for reactivating patients.
+A reactivation plan *should* be recorded.
+Periodic reminders *should* be sent to appropriate team members to check if suspension is still appropriate.
+The reminder mechanisms *must* be configureable with respect to the frequency of reminders being sent.

 ### 9.6 Outputs